Open Source Alternatives LogoOpen Source Alternatives

 1. 01Who Passbolt is for

 Passbolt is an open source password manager for teams that need secure credential storage, sharing, and collaboration.
 It replaces shared spreadsheets and closed team password vaults for organizations that want self-hosting and auditability.
-AGPL-3.0 licensed for the Docker repository.AGPL-3.0 · PHP · 6K stars · Active this month
+AGPL-3.0 licensed for the Docker repository.AGPL-3.0 · PHP · 6K stars · Active recently

 who it's for